Tree-Structured Data Clustering-Driven Neural Network for Intra Prediction in Video Coding: The Framework of TreeNet

-The network structure of DCDNN is shown in Fig. \ref{fig2}.
-DCDNN consists of four parts: the input layer, the output layer, the fully connected layers, and the non-linear activation layers.
+The network structure in TreeNet is shown in Fig. \ref{fig2} (a).
+The network is composed of four parts: the input layer, the output layer, the fully connected layers, and the non-linear activation layers.
 The network input is the reconstructed reference samples surrounding the target block.
-To utilize more spatial contextual information for more accurate prediction, the multi-reference-line scheme \cite{b31} is employed, thus the network input is a $4NL+L^{2}$ vector, where $N\times N$ is the size of the target block and $L$ is the number of reference lines.
-If some required reference pixels are not available, the vacancies are filled in through a substitution manner which is the same as that of HEVC reference sample generation \cite{b32}.
-The network output is an $N\times N$ vector, corresponding to the predicted pixels of the target block in raster order.
+To utilize more spatial contextual information for more accurate prediction, the multi-reference-line scheme \cite{b31} is employed, thus the network input is a $2k\times\left ( w+h \right )+k^{2}$ vector, where $w$ and $h$ are the width and height of the target block and $k$ is the number of reference lines.
+In TreeNet, $w = h$.
+If some required reference pixels are not available, the vacancies are filled in by a padding mechanism which is similar to the method used in HEVC \cite{b32}.
+The network output is an $w\times h$ vector, corresponding to the predicted pixels of the target block in raster order.
+Since overmuch non-square shapes are supported in VVC, we transform non-square shapes to square shapes as follows.
+Firstly, the shorter reference line is padded to the same length as the longer one.
+Then the prediction is obtained after cutting off the redundant part of the network output.
+The prediction of non-square blocks is shown in Figs. \ref{fig2} (b) and (c).

-In the DCDNN model, all linear layers are fully connected.
+All linear layers of the network in TreeNet are fully connected, which is convenient for the network split.
 Except for the last fully connected layer, all fully connected layers are with the same output dimension.
-If the depth of the neural network is donated as $D$, the output of the $i$th linear layer would be:

-in which $W$ and $b$ represent the weights and bias, respectively.
 In addition, except for the last fully connected layer, each fully connected layer is followed by a non-linear activation layer.
+If the depth of the neural network is represented by $d$, the output of the $i_{th}$ layer can be calculated as follows:

-In this paper, PReLU (Parametric Rectified Linear Unit) \cite{b33} is selected as the activation function.
-PReLU is formulated as:
+where $W_{i}$ and $B_{i}$ represent the weights and bias, respectively. $Y_{0}$ and $Y_{d}$ are the input and output of the network. $\sigma$ represents the non-linear activation function.
+In this paper, Parametric Rectified Linear Unit (PReLU) \cite{b33} is selected as the activation function.

-in which $Input_{k}$ and $Output_{k}$ represent the $k$th component of the activation layer's input and output vectors, respectively.
-Similar to Leaky ReLUs activation function \cite{b34}, if the input is positive, the activation layer's output remains the same as the input.
-Otherwise, a factor should be applied to scale the input.
-The advantage is that the scale factor $a_{k}$ in PReLU can be learned and updated during the training process instead of being fixed as in Leaky ReLU.
-This attribute provides the possibility of the input and the output with different signs, thereby improving network prediction flexibility and enhancing prediction accuracy.